 - Details of the council’s fully-subsidised Cycle Skills training for all ages, from term-time and holiday Bikeability courses for children to free one-to-one sessions for adults and families

-- Advice on hiring or buying a bike, including the Try Before You Bike scheme (a programme run on behalf of Kingston Council by Peddle My Wheels) and Wheels4Me London, an inclusive cycle loan scheme designed to make cycling accessible for everyone in the capital by offering free, month-long accessible cycle loans for Disabled people across London.
+- Advice on hiring or buying a bike, including the Try Before You Bike scheme (run on behalf of Kingston Council by Peddle My Wheels) and Wheels4Me London (inclusive cycle loan scheme designed to make cycling accessible for everyone in the capital by offering free, month-long accessible cycle loans for Disabled people across London)

 - Cycle parking and security advice and details of on-street residential cycle hangars